merikan/merikan.com/content/post/how-to-sign-git-commits.md

 ## Generate a key
 First we have to generate a key that we will use.
 If you already have a key that you want to use when signing commits, jump over this step.

 Let’s generate our first key.
-Use RSA and RSA, a key size of 4096, and no expiration date.
-Remember to choose a strong pass-phrase and your real name.
+Use RSA and a key size of 4096, and no expiration date.
+Remember to choose a strong pass-phrase and your real name and e-mail address.
 ```bash
 $ gpg --full-generate-key
 gpg (GnuPG) 2.2.13; Copyright (C) 2019 Free Software Foundation, Inc.